muhamadhamdy/muhamadhamdy/README.md

 ---

 ## 📊 Quality & Compliance Expertise
+- **Full-Stack Developer** with many implemented projects as a freelancer
 - **QC-IPC Supervisor Analyst** with hands-on experience in risk assessment
 - **ISO 17025 Internal Audit Team Member** ensuring compliance and reliability
 - Skilled in **documentation, auditing, and iterative workflow improvement**